HimanshuGoel/frontend-learnings/NOTES.md

 As of the official documentation, ComponentFactoryResolver class is a simple registry that maps components to generated ComponentFactory classes that can be used to create an instance of the component using the create() method.

 The ViewContainerRef represents a container where one or more views can be attached.
 It can contain host views by instantiating a component with the createComponent() method.

+Next Topic

+Angular Flex Layout provides a sophisticated layout API using Flexbox CSS + mediaQuery.

+Topic 12

+Making a Flexbox layout - Angular Flex-Layout is an official package to use CSS Flexbox/Grid in the template HTML declaratively.
+It also provides a support for building the responsive UI with simple template syntax.

+Next Topic

+ng new my-workspace --no-create-application